What health safety and illness precautions are in place when I volunteer with BDM?

 How can I help even if I can’t go on project?

 Offer to assist with chores, gardening, pet care, or other responsibilities for someone else who can go.
 Hold a fund raiser to help with travel costs for the volunteers going to the project, or raise funds for the Emergency Disaster Fund.

 What type of work will I be doing?

 There is normally a variety of home repair activities that depend upon the type of disaster, stage of recovery, and current needs.

 What do I need to bring with me?

 Click on the link for a complete list of What to Pack for Your Volunteer Week.

 Do I have to bring my own tools?

 No. BDM provides a tool trailer on site, well stocked with hand and power tools for all types of home repair and construction.
-View pictorial lists of the various Tool Kits and other Trailer Tools to help determine what additional tools you might wish to bring with you.
+View pictorial lists of the various Tool Kits and other Project Tools to help determine what additional tools you might wish to bring with you.
 Volunteers are encouraged to bring their own hardhat, eye protection and work gloves; however, these will be provided for those who do not have any.
 Volunteers are notified if they need to bring any particular tools.